rodrifting/isitinactive/README.md

 # isitinactive
-php and ajax timing out sessions<br />
+php and ajax being used to timeout sessions<br />

-javascript can be added to footer.
+the javascript can be added to a footer, for example.